rokill3r/pwndpasswordchecker/README.md

 ```

 # DISCLAIMER
-User are asked to input their password durring the runtime of this script.
+Users are asked to input their password durring the runtime of this script.
 The owner does not take any responsability of any theft/lost of your data.
 This script does not store the input data.
-Please first check the code and never trust anybody with your credentials
+Please first check the code and never trust anybody with your credentials.